ernestello/ShatterXorps/README.md

 # ShatterXorps - Vulkan Setup for Visual Studio

+Posting the repository and opening a project from it in Visual Studio should work

+Project Map

-POSTING THE REPOSITORY AND OPENING A PROJECT FROM IT SHOULD WORK (to skip full tutorial > CTRL + F > Search for: tutorialEnd) ...but wait, I posted the repository and now I get errors? > CTRL + F > Search for: iWillHelp tho you might be more curious of how this project came to be?
-CTRL + F > Search for: theLegacy
+CTRL + F > Search for: tutorialEnd - skips the Full tutorial on how to install Vulkan and initialize Visual Studio for it.
+CTRL + F > Search for: iWillHelp - some throubleshooting with project initialization CTRL + F > Search for: theLegacy - history of the project

-but just in case...

 FULL TUTORIAL:
 This repository contains all necessary files to start Vulkan development with Visual Studio.
 The project already includes pre-configured Visual Studio files and Vulkan headers and classes within the `vulkan` folder.
 The only requirement is configuring your path variables in Visual Studio.